 Abstract:

-Conclusions OsSTP1 overexpression increased amylase and sucrose phosphate synthase activities in rice stem sheaths and sucrose synthase and adenosine diphosphate glucose pyrophosphorylase activities in spikes, promoting the reactivation of carbohydrates in stem sheaths, increasing the rate of non-structural carbohydrate transport in stem sheaths, and facilitating the accumulation of sucrose, starch, and soluble sugars in the seeds.
-The high allocation of carbohydrates in grains of the rice mateirals overexpressing the sugar transporter protein OsSTP1 acquired high nitrogen use efficiency, and produced the same yield at low nitrogen input rate as the wild type did at high nitrogen inpout rate, indicating the the sugar transporter protein OsSTP1 being an important gene for high-N-efficient rice breeding.
+Conclusions OsSTP1 overexpression increased amylase and sucrose phosphate synthase activities in rice stem sheaths and sucrose synthase and adenosine diphosphate glucose pyrophosphorylase activities in spikes, promoting the reactivation of carbohydrates in stem sheaths, increasing the rate of non-structural carbohydrate transport in stem sheaths, and facilitating the accumulation of sucrose, starch, and soluble sugars in seeds.
+The high allocation of carbohydrates in grains of the rice mateirals overexpressing the sugar transporter protein OsSTP1 acquired high nitrogen use efficiency, and produced the same yield at low nitrogen rate as the wild type did at high nitrogen rate, indicating the sugar transporter protein OsSTP1 being an important gene for high-N-efficient rice breeding.